hashgraph/hedera-mirror-node/docs/runbook/increase-zfs-disksize.md

 ## Problem

-The disk storage for the ZFS pool(s) is running out of space and needs to be increased
+The pvc for a shard is running out of space and needs to be increased beyond current capacity of the disk.

 ## Definitions